JesWu/Eroc/README.md

 You will need:
 - A discord account
 - Nodejs
+- mongodb(if you wish to use the currency system.)

 ### Installation
 Clone the given repository in your location of choice.